Understanding why you can't hear your doorbell ring inside your house

 Both the Chime and Chime Pro will need to be set up in your Ring app and you’ll be able to connect either one to your doorbell.

-Hardwired means your smart doorbell is attached to your home power supply by internal wires.
-A hardwired doorbell may have an internal battery pack that you can’t see such as in the Ring Video Doorbell (2nd Generation) or it may be completely wired without a battery pack at all, such as a Video Doorbell Pro.
+Hardwired means your smart doorbell is attached to your doorbell's power supply by internal wires.
+A hardwired doorbell may have an internal battery pack such as in the Ring Video Doorbell (2nd Generation) or it may be completely wired without a battery pack at all, such as a Video Doorbell Pro.
 If your doorbell has an internal battery and is hardwired, it’s primarily running off the battery and getting a trickle charge from your home power supply.

 If you have a Ring doorbell that’s hardwired to your home wiring, and you can’t hear the doorbell inside, there are a few potential reasons: